pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 // Additional functions with detailed explanations...
 ```

-### 3.4: Test Frontend
+### 4.4: Test Frontend

-Test the fronted of your app by right-clicking the `index.html` file and then selecting "Open with Live Server".
+Test the fronted of your application by right-clicking the `index.html` file and then selecting "Open with Live Server".

 <img width="3423" height="1905" alt="image" src="https://github.com/user-attachments/assets/32e91123-8189-40b9-85f7-7fcb80f30b1f" />